 The Brando is one of several properties the Wallop has worked with on behalf of parent company, Pacific Beachcomber.

-The first version of The Brando’s website was launched in haste, and it failed to do the one-of-a-kind destination justice.
-Soon after launch, Wallop was brought in to design something that The Brando team could feel confident directing people to in the months leading up to the July 2014 opening.
-Our unspoken challenge was to make something of which Marlon Brando himself would be proud.
+Wallop was brought in to design a site for pre-opening, one that The Brando team could feel confident directing people to in the months leading up to the July 2014 opening.